-CRD IV has, among other things, established minimum "Pillar 1" capital requirements and increased the level of capital required by means of a "combined buffer requirement" that entities must comply with from 2016 onwards.
-The "combined buffer requirement" has introduced five new capital buffers: (i) the capital conservation buffer, (ii) the global systemically important institutions buffer (the G-SIB buffer), (iii) the institution-specific countercyclical buffer, (iv) the other systemically important institutions buffer (the D-SIB buffer) and (v) the systemic risk buffer (a buffer to prevent systemic or macro prudential risks).
+CRD IV, among other things, established minimum "Pillar 1" capital requirements and increased the level of capital required by means of a "combined buffer requirement" that entities must comply with from 2016 onwards.
+The "combined buffer requirement" introduced five new capital buffers: (i) the capital conservation buffer, (ii) the G-SIB buffer, (iii) the institution-specific countercyclical buffer, (iv) the D-SIB buffer and (v) the systemic risk buffer (a buffer to prevent systemic or macro prudential risks).
 The "combined buffer requirement" applies in addition to the minimum "Pillar 1" capital requirements and is required to be satisfied with common equity tier 1 (CET1) capital.

-The G-SIB buffer applies to those institutions included on the list of global systemically important banks (G-SIBs), which is updated annually by the Financial Stability Board (the FSB).
+The G-SIB buffer applies to those institutions included on the list of G-SIBs, which is updated annually by the Financial Stability Board (the FSB).
 The Issuer has been excluded from this list with effect from 1st January, 2017 and so, unless otherwise indicated by the FSB (or the Bank of Spain) in the future, it will no longer be required to maintain a G-SIB buffer.

-The Bank of Spain announced on 24th November, 2017 that the Issuer will continue to be considered a D-SIB, and consequently the Issuer will be required to maintain during 2018 a D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.
-The D-SIB buffer is being phased-in from 1st January, 2016 to

-1st January, 2019, with the result that the D-SIB buffer applicable to the Bank for 2018 is a CET1 capital ratio of 0.5625 per cent. on a consolidated basis.
+The Bank of Spain announced on 21st November, 2018 that the Issuer continues to be considered a D-SIB and is required to maintain a fully-loaded D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.
+The D-SIB buffer is being phased-in from 1st January, 2016 to 1st January, 2019, with the result that the D-SIB buffer applicable to the Issuer for 2018 is a CET1 capital ratio of 0.5625 per cent. on a consolidated basis.